Insulinomas and Other Related Tumors Can Result in Persistent Hypoglycemia

 • Learn about available investigational treatment options

-• Find out how to access care through research and expanded access programs
+• Find out how to access research and expanded access programs

 What is Tumor-Related Hypoglycemia?

 In rare cases, certain tumors can cause the body’s blood sugar to drop dangerously low.
-This happens because the tumor releases substances, like insulin or an insulin-like protein, that affect how the body controls glucose or blood sugar.
+Sometimes this happens because the tumor releases substances, like insulin or an insulin-like protein, that affect how the body controls glucose or blood sugar.

-This condition may be called by other names, such as:
+This cause of tumor-related hypoglycemia may be called by other names, such as:

 • Tumor-induced hypoglycemia